openstack/neutron/doc/source/contributor/internals/ovs_vhostuser.rst

       '''''''  Heading 4
       (Avoid deeper levels because they do not render well.)

-Neutron Open vSwitch vhost-user support
+Neutron Open vSwitch vhost-user Support
 =======================================

 Neutron supports using Open vSwitch + DPDK vhost-user interfaces directly in